• Home

 Drawbacks of Month-to-Month Tenancy

-Potential Rent Fluctuations: One of the greatest drawbacks of this lease is the possibility of rent fluctuations.
+Potential Rent Fluctuations: One of the greatest potential drawbacks of this lease is the possibility of rent fluctuations.
 Landlords can increase the rental rates each month, responding much faster to market changes, which means tenants will face a higher financial burden.
 If the tenant chooses not to sign the new agreement, they will have to end the monthly tenancy themselves, and landlords must struggle to find new tenants.

 Uncertain Tenancy: There is always a risk of terminating the lease agreement with a shorter notice at any time.
 This brings a complication for those who prefer long-term stability.
 On the one hand, landlords have to face frequent wear and tear on the property, and on the other hand, the tenant’s rental history gets negatively impacted.